Hypoglycemia is not a disease but a condition, which is brought about by underlying comorbidity called Diabetes

 These manifestations may vary in every individual, so they should take note of it to determine their symptoms.
-Prolonged and severe low blood glucose level could be life threatening as it could result to coma and in some, paralysis.
+Prolonged and severe low blood glucose levels could be life-threatening as it could result in coma and in some, paralysis.

 Clients who are at risk for hypoglycemia should be educated with the following aspects

 -signs and symptoms of hypoglycemia, insulin peak, and action